vronizor/vronizor.github.io/about.md

 ## Contact information

-Please feel free to contact me with questions regarding my research, developing content, and overall general inquiries.
+Feel free to contact me with questions regarding my research, developing content, and overall general inquiries.

+If you would like to meet, please use my [Calendly](https://calendly.com/thornev) page to book an appointment.

 Email · [thornev\[at\]tcd\[dot\]ie](mailto:thornev[at]tcd[dot]ie)
 {: .fw-300 }